- First-Day Attendance

 Cancellation of Student Health Insurance

-Selection of the student health insurance places a charge on the student account at Student Business Services.
-Any cancellation of a student's schedule does not automatically cancel the purchase of student health insurance.
-The student must contact the Health Compliance Office of University Health Services via e-mail at email@example.com to advise of the cancellation of schedule.
+Cancellation of a student's full class schedule does not trigger the termination of the insurance policy or the premium.
+The student must contact the Health Compliance Office of University Health Services via e-mail at email@example.com to advise of the cancellation of schedule and request termination of the insurance.
 If the student has attended the first thirty-one calendar days of classes for the term for which coverage was purchased, the student has met the eligibility requirement to retain the coverage through the termination date and the cost of the insurance premium must be paid.